rschoening/mvrs-dspa/README.md

    * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
 This can be removed if multiple jobs should be run simultaneously.
 * Checking results:
    * Kibana dashboard: [\[DSPA\] Unusual activity detection](http://localhost:5602/app/kibana#/dashboard/83a893d0-6989-11e9-ba9d-bb8bdc29536e)
-   * Make sure to set the time period (upper right) to the beginning of the stream (February 2012 for the low volume stream).
+   * Make sure to set the time range (upper right) to the beginning of the stream (February 2012 for the low volume stream).
 A period of one week is recommended.

 #### Notes
 * Job-specific configuration parameters are defined in `jobs.activity-detection` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))
 * The labelling of clusters based on the control stream is currently only applied during the next cluster update.
 It would make more sense to apply these labels immediately for subsequent classifications.
 This would require connecting to the control stream twice, both on the cluster model update stream (for `k` and `decay`) and on the event classification stream (for the labels).
 * The cluster metadata graph can have gaps since the used Kibana visualization does not interpolate across buckets with nodata (which may result due to extending windows).
-With a time period of 7 days, this should not happen.
+With a time range of 7 days, this should not happen.
 Different, more advanced visualizations are available in Kibana that interpolate across empty buckets.

 ## Solution overview
 ### Package structure